conortierney/pands-project/README.md

 ## Importing the Dataset

-The code reads in the Iris flower species dataset from the .csv file to a DataFrame for analysis.
+The code reads in the Iris flower species dataset from the .csv file to a DataFrame for analysis [6].

 ```python